-These consolidated financial statements, including comparative figures, have been prepared using accounting policies in compliance with IFRS issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements, including comparative figures, have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The consolidated financial statements include the financial statements of the Company and its wholly-owned subsidiary.

-These consolidated financial statements were authorized for issue by the Audit Committee and Board of Directors on April 27, 2016.
+These consolidated financial statements were authorized for issue by the Audit Committee and Board of Directors on April 27, 2017.